 - Store the ashes at home. - Divide up ashes.
-(Unless there are very special circumstances.
-Permission must be obtained from the county administrative board.) - Open a grave in a public cemetery. - Have a burial performed or have ashes scattered without a certificate for doing so from the Swedish Tax Agency. - Have a burial performed without permission from the burial rights holder. - Bury or scatter ashes in a minneslund (garden of remembrance). - Scatter or bury ashes in a location other than in a cemetery without permission from the county administrative board - Have a buried body or ashes moved.
-(Unless there are very special circumstances.
-Permission must be applied for and granted by the burial authority for the area where the body or ashes have been buried).
+(The county administrative board may grant permission for the ash to be divided if very particular circumstances exist.) - Open a grave in a public cemetery. - Have a burial performed or have ashes scattered without a certificate for doing so from the Swedish Tax Agency. - Have a burial performed without permission from the burial rights holder. - Bury or scatter ashes in a minneslund (garden of remembrance). - Scatter or bury ashes in a location other than in a cemetery without permission from the county administrative board - Have a buried body or ashes moved.
+(The burial authority where the body/ashes are buried may grant permission for them to be moved if particular circumstances exist.)